 This will be your starting point if you arrive by shuttle from the Brnik airport.
 The bus station is actually just a bus parking space situated in front the train station.
 The station serves long distance buses, which during the day travel to many towns around Ljubljana, making them the ideal means of transport for a day trip.
 There is a small cashiers desk offering information and tickets, although often these things are directly available from the drivers.
 You can find bus schedules on their offical web page.

 Getting around by foot

-Ljubljana is a small ciy and unless you need to visit some institution outside of the city centre, you can manage easily without using public transport.
+Ljubljana is a small city and pedestrians friendly as in the last couple of years significant part of the city center got closed for traffic.
+Unless you need to visit some institution outside of the city centre, you can manage easily without using public transport.
 Locals waiting at the zebra crossings do not cross while the red light is showing on the traffic lights - it is dangerous and you can also get a fine.
 Watch out for bikers, even on the pavements and the pathway along by the river.

 Biking in Ljubljana

 The town has a lot of respect for bikers and offers a good infrastructure of bike paths.
 Renting a bike is highly recommended if you want to see more distant sights like the ZOO, or architectural exhibitions in the Fuzine castle.

 Renting a bike is as cheap as 5 Euros per day and bike rental businesses are spread all over the city, for example one is in the tourist office at Krekov trg 10, which is open from 8am-7pm (even longer in the summer).
 There is a guided bike tour offered as well.
 You can also use Bicikelj, free bike share system.

 Buying a bike